ebuyakin/maichat/docs/ui_layout.md

 2. Metadata Line (always exactly one line; badges + inline controls)
 3. Assistant Response Parts (1..M)

 "Message Part": A logically navigable fragment (splitting occurs only when needed for readability / navigation of long texts).
-Splitting policy (future): chunk by semantic or size threshold without altering original text content.

 No folding/collapsing: The history behaves like an immutable paper roll—parts are linear; we only scroll, never fold or toggle visibility.